How to Set Up Webmin on the Raspberry Pi

 Installing Webmin

-Before we begin, you will need to be on the latest version of the Raspbian operating system.
-It is likely these instructions will also work on other operating systems but I cannot guarantee it.
+Before we begin, I recommend using the latest version of the Raspberry Pi operating system.
+These instructions will likely also work on other operating systems, but I cannot guarantee it.

-1. First, make sure Raspbian is completely up to date by running the following commands.
+1. First, make sure Raspberry Pi OS is up to date by running the following commands.

 Below is an example of my address to access Webmin.